Venky: Plot

 Venky and his friends quickly escape from there.
 On a belief that the police academy is the only safe haven for them, they join the training immediately.
 The academy chief Yogendra Kumar Sharma is a very strict officer and a close friend of ACP Bharath, who is assigned to investigate the train murders case.
 In order to escape the scrutiny, they enter Sharma's office at night to tamper with the date of their arrival, but they find that Sharma himself is responsible for the murders.
 They learn that Sharma is after Prasad Rao's camera and Sravani would also be killed.
 Venky saves Sravani and keeps her in an old building behind their academy.

 Later, they overhear that Bharat has found Venky's camera as evidence and its reel is given for development.
-They head to the studio beforehand and receives those photos.
+They head to the studio beforehand and retrieve those photos.
 Upon looking at them, Venky finds out that Gajala, who introduced himself as a software engineer is actually a thief.
-They trace him and enquire about Prasad Rao's camera, but he lies that he had already sold it.
-Sharma finds out that Venky and his friends are after him, where he publicizes their names in the media and pressurizes their parents so that they would turn themselves in.
+They track him down and enquire about Prasad Rao's camera, but he lies that he had already sold it.
+Sharma soon finds out that Venky and his friends are after him, where he publicizes their names in the media and pressurizes their parents so that they would turn themselves in.
 He also finds out about Sravani's hideout and attacks her but she escapes.